 MedNet is about more than actors.
 Anyone with health problems can use it.
 I addresses a lot of issues for everyone.
 It's still in beta, so you can only do certain things, then you get an error message.
 We had an idea about "digital heaven" in creating MedNet, so it stores your data on NewsKing servers.
 But it can't call the doctor or bring you a vegan pizza yet...
 Smile!
 Check out MedNet!

 This is one of the weirdest parts of using drugs and alcohol.
-Our ancestors grew up in villages where you could walk to a pub and use any drug they wanted.
-Like just straight up eat a marijuana bud.
-It got horribly twisted when Freud started prescribing cocaine while Hitler was lifting passages from Nietzsche books while Einstein was talking about relativity (that something may not appear to be there depending on how fast you and the thing are moving, but the that you and the thing is still there).
+Our ancestors grew up in villages where they could walk to a pub and use any drug they wanted.
+Like, just straight up eat a marijuana bud.
+It got horribly twisted when Freud started prescribing cocaine while Hitler was lifting passages from Nietzsche books while Einstein was talking about relativity (that something may not appear to be there depending on how fast you and the thing are moving, but the that you and the thing are still there).
 Take a drink!
 Or do a bong hit!
 Or whatever!
 All this shit got dumped on a bunch of drunk, high people all at once, then we added little old ladies who complained that their husbands hit them when their husbands drank.
 And now women could vote.
 Now add the car, delete the village, and replace it with the suburbs.
 It went nuts...

 We've come up with the self-driving car.
 Basically, a computer drives for you.
 It's super-cautious and never speeds.
 And governments are talking about doing away with DUI laws if you own one of these cars.
 Australia is very progressive on the issue, but the U.S. is talking about it being unfair to people who don't own such a car (the U.S. makes a fuckton of money on DUI's, too).